 Lisa-Marie Harris

-Lisa-Marie Harris (b.
-1983) is a multi-disciplinary artist from Trinidad & Tobago, living and working in London.
-Her work addresses the objectification and dehumanisation of women by interrogating how their bodies are re-framed as things.
-Harris’ work is informed by a personal history of motherhood and reproduction; by Trinidadian culture, spirituality and ecology; and by migration.
-Across her practice, the breaking apart and re-constituting of body parts, sensations and experiences, positions the body as a contested space one seeks to own.
+Lisa-Marie Harris is a contemporary artist from Trinidad & Tobago, living and working in London.
+Her work addresses the objectification of women by interrogating how their bodies are reduced to functional surfaces, stretched and reassembled into contested sites of desire and extraction.
+Combining organic materials (such as raw linen, calabash, and archival leather) with deconstructed industrial parts and metals reclaimed from the domestic spaces of feminine labour (apartment intercoms, babystrollers, highchairs, etc), Harris' work is informed by a personal history of motherhood and reproduction; Trinidadian and Afro-Caribbean culture, mythology, ecology and migration.